 Introduction

-This chapter will introduce the theoretical framework, with according hypotheses and models, to present an alternative approach to the study of the concept of corruption.
+This chapter will introduce the theoretical framework with according hypotheses, to present an alternative approach to the study of the concept of corruption.
 The aim of this thesis is to contribute to the corruption literature by providing a solution to the explanatory problem of corruption.
 In this chapter I will start by explaining Actor Network State Theory (ANST)(Passoth & Rowland, 2010) in section 3.2.
-I will first clarify the reasons for which I argue that the perspective of Actor Network State Theory has to be considered as a new format to the corruption literature.
-Paragraph 3.2.1. explains the theoretical elements of Network Theory which made it possible for ANST to take shape within this thesis.
+I will first clarify the reasons for which I argue that the perspective of Actor Network State Theory offers a potential new format to the corruption literature.
+Paragraph 3.2.1 explains the theoretical elements of Network Theory which made it possible for ANST to take shape within this thesis.
 The remaining of section 3.2 will elaborate on the exchange (power) relations between actors within the norm network.
 Section 3.3 will focus on the four actor groups that have a direct effect on corruption.
 These actor groups include the bureaucrats and politicians (the central actor groups), and citizens and heads of state.